Stage 1: Self-Discovery | Your Shadow

 Strengths and their shadows

-Here is where this section connects directly to the work you did on strengths.
-Every strength, when overused or combined with blind spots, casts a shadow.
+Here's where this section connects directly to the work you did on strengths.
+Every strength, when overused or combined with blind spots, also casts a shadow.

-The shadow of a strength is not the opposite of that strength.
-It is the same quality, running unchecked.
-Understanding this pattern helps you spot where your best qualities might be doing quiet damage.
+The shadow of a strength isn't necessarily the opposite of that strength.
+It's just the same quality that's running unchecked.
+Understanding this pattern can help us spot where our best qualities might be doing some real damage.

 Your shadow work exercise